 From the subject lists, we can see how the discipline could help you land your first office job.
 For entry-level positions, someone with a business administration qualification has a demonstrated skills edge over someone without this kind of training.

-For every step up the office hierarchy, there’s a business administration degree program that can give you a competitive advantage.
+For every step up the office hierarchy, there’s a business administration program that can give you a competitive advantage.
 An associate degree or bachelor’s degree provides access to at least entry-level professional positions.
 For supervisory, directing and leadership roles, you could do a graduate degree such as an MBA that imparts business management skills.

 Right Time to Study Business Administration